Announcement

 A new call for applications to UICC's Technical Fellowships opens 4 June 2025

-UICC is opening the 2025 Technical Fellowships for cancer professionals to gain hands-on global training, with a focus on impactful cancer control interventions.
+UICC is opening the 2025 Technical Fellowships for cancer professionals to gain hands-on global training, with a focus on effective cancer control interventions.
 Applications can be submitted from 4 June to 4 August 2025 in English, Spanish, or French.

 UICC is opening its 2025 call for Technical Fellowships from 4 June, closing on 4 August.
 Technical Fellowships allow cancer professionals to gain new skills and knowledge in cancer control through short-term international visits of between two weeks to up to two months.